 - a few static data

 A few years ago, the process to track the version and license(s) of each dependency was the job of a single person.
-The dependency list was tracked in a Google Spreadsheet with one sheet by language or part of the software.
-Each sheet having a set of column, the main ones beings:
+The dependency list was tracked in a Google Spreadsheet with one sheet per language or part of the software.
+Each sheet had a set of columns, the main ones being:

 - dependency name